Last Updated on December 26, 2023 by Matt Greene

 This will take some practice but there's a great way to learn how to judge these shots and build confidence.
 The system is based around the arms of a clock.

-Below is Dave Pelz, the short game guru on how to actually do it.
+In this Dave Pelz video on the the short game, the guru shows how to actually do it.
 It works - I've been using this system for the last 10 years and this one technique took me into the single digit handicaps.
 In the video he talks about using this for all your wedges, but don't worry too much about using multiple clubs for now.
 Learn to control the distance with one wedge first.
 We want to simplify this as much as possible.

 Mine are my pitching wedge from 120 to 130 yards and a gap wedge from 105-115 yards.

-I may hit it longer or shorter than you, but that doesn't mean a thing.
-If you can hit almost every green with an 8 iron from 120 yards and pitching wedge from 100 yards, that's perfect.
+I may hit it longer or shorter than you, but that doesn't mean anything.
+If you feel confident to hit 6 out of 10 greens with an 8 iron from 120 yards and pitching wedge from 100 yards, that's perfect.

 You need to be thinking 'how can I place my ball so that I hit my FAVORITE iron into the green for my 3rd shot?'